 While you are basking in the joy of the arrival, of your newborn baby, you might notice your baby’s skin looks yellow.
 This can cause you to panic and worry.
 In such a scenario, your family doctor might be the best person to consult.
-However, there’s no need to worry because this can be infant jaundice or neonatal jaundice that occurs in preterm babies and some full-term babies.
-It occurs in many newborn babies.
+However, there’s no need to worry because this can be infant jaundice or neonatal jaundice that occurs in many newborn babies.
 Although it is not harmful, it can cause problems, if untreated.
-Read on and equip yourself with enough information so that you can handle it effectively and without anxiousness.
+Read on and equip yourself with enough information so that you can handle it effectively, without anxiousness.

 Video: Neonatal Jaundice – Causes, Symptoms and Treatment

-This yellow coloration of the skin and the whites of the eyes due to neonatal hyperbilirubinemia indicate a normal transitional phase.
+This yellow colouration of the skin and the whites of the eyes due to neonatal hyperbilirubinemia indicate a normal transitional phase.
 However, it can be fatal in some babies, if not treated.

-Around sixty percent of full-term newborns and eighty percent of preterm babies develop a yellow coloured skin – called jaundice – during the first week or two.
-Generally, all newborn babies have some jaundice, but it’s not always evident.
+Around 60% of full-term newborns and 80% of preterm babies develop jaundice during the first week or two.
+Generally, all newborn babies have jaundice, but it’s not always evident.
 Often, jaundice is a common and transient physiological consequence of the baby’s immature liver.
-Handling ababy with jaundice is an expected scenario in hospitals that specialize in newborn babies.
-For many babies, this is a harmless, yet a temporary condition that disappears on its own or with appropriate treatment.
+Handling a baby with jaundice is an expected scenario in hospitals that specialise in newborn babies.
+For many babies, this is harmless, yet a temporary condition that disappears on its own or with appropriate treatment.
 However, in some cases, it’s very critical, so it is vital to be cautious.

 What Are the Causes of Neonatal Jaundice?

 Human blood contains bilirubin.
 When old red blood cells break down, bilirubin is one of the substances that is created.
 Generally, bilirubin is removed by the liver from the blood and the body.
-After removal the liver gets rid of it through urine and bowel movements.
-Higher levels of the pigment, bilirubin in the blood causes the skin to appear yellow.
-Jaundice occurs as bilirubin in newborns is more than can be disposed.
+After removal, the liver gets rid of it through urine and bowel movements.
+Higher levels of the pigment, bilirubin in the blood cause the skin to appear yellow.
+Jaundice occurs as bilirubin in newborns is more than what can be disposed of.
 Following are the forms of jaundice depending on the various causes: